baosystems/docker-dhis2/README.md

 ### Export the database to a file on your system

-An included helper script will run `pg_dump` with generated tables excluded and perform some minor changes to increase the liklihood of being imported on other systems.
+An included helper script will run `pg_dump` with generated tables excluded and perform some minor changes to increase the likelihood of being imported on other systems.

 ```bash
 # Stop Tomcat